 Greater HoustonBig Green Bins and Justice for All

-Residents have urged the City for many years to extend real recycling to everyone in Houston, but the City has refused to invest the estimated $17 million this would cost.
-Thanks to public demand, the City has been expanding its recycling service since July 2013.
-At the same time, the City is planning to eliminate curbside recycling by 2015 and invest tax dollars in what is known as a dirty MRF (Materials Recovery Facility), a $100+ million facility to supposedly separate out recyclables from garbage.
+Very soon, City officials are proposing to invest tax dollars in a long-term contract with what is known as a "dirty MRF" (Materials Recovery Facility, pronounced "murf"), a $100+ million facility to supposedly separate out recyclables from garbage.
 The City would tell residents to throw all their garbage and recycling into "One Bin for All."
 This is a huge step in the wrong direction.

 What the City proposes is not "single-stream" recycling where residents can throw all of their glass, plastic, aluminum, paper, cardboard, etc. into the big, green bin while throwing their trash into the garbage bin.
 While single-stream is a proven and effective recycling technology, mixing garbage in with recyclables is simply a bad idea.
 Throwing food and other messy wastes on paper, cardboard and other recyclables makes those materials less valuable in the marketplace.
 Other cities have attempted to build facilities, or dirty MRFs, to let machines sort out the garbage, but all have had very low recycling rates and have relied on incineration as a means to divert trash from landfills.